-A Guide to Breaking a Lease Early
+A Comprehensive Guide to Breaking a Lease Early

 Can you break a lease early?

 Many people may ask whether you can break a lease early and the answer is yes, you can.
 Ending your agreement early is usually done by giving the rental provider (landlord) written notice of your intention to vacate.
 In this circumstance, there’s no minimum notice period but it is best if you can provide as much notice as possible prior to your intended vacate date.
-You can also break your lease without notice.
-In this case, renters don’t have to pay a penalty for breaking the agreement but they will have to cover certain costs so the rental provider doesn’t lose money when the agreement is broken.
-Oftentimes, your rental agreement will outline the fees associated with breaking a lease.
-The cost you have to pay will depend on the type of rental agreement you have and the costs the rental provider has paid.

 Some deciding factors in breaking a lease early include:

-- The reason for breaking the lease early (e.g, hardship, illness, etc.)
+• The reason for breaking the lease early (e.g., hardship, illness, etc.)

 Whatever causes you to break your lease early, it’s important to remain open and cooperative with your landlord to avoid leaving on bad terms.
 This is even more important if you’re a first-time renter.